dcos/examples/1.8/cadvisor-influxdb-grafana/README.md

 ## Use

 Once the three packages are up and running, the instances of cAdvisor running in each node of your cluster should be streaming metrics towards InfluxDB.
-These metrics can be displayed and graphed according to Grafana's powerful options.
+These metrics can be displayed and graphed according to Grafana's powerful "dashboard" options.
 In order to display the metrics of a cluster, log into the Grafana cluster through your public node's IP address, and the port chosen to display the interface (by default, port 13000):

 `http://[your_public_node_ip_address]:13000`